dfeagans/Reference-Files/Reference/git.md

 #### Misc ####
 * `git tag TAG` lets you tag releases like v1, v1.1, etc. Then you can get the version previous to v1 using git checkout v1^ or just get a specific release git checkout v3.1. git tag views your current branches tags.
+* `git tag -f TAG` is how you "move" the tag from one commit to the current one.
+Say you've tagged a commit but then made an update.
+That command will force that new commit to be tagged, not the old one.
+* `git push -f --tags` is per usual dangerous if you're working with others, but this pushes any tag changes up.
+It would be required if you did the aforementioned command that moves a tag to a new commit.
 * `git rm filename.blah` not only removes the changes, but also completely removes the file from the changing area.
 The deletion of the files will show up in the commit.
 * `git mv filename newname` - lets you rename a file and track it appropriately in git.
 If you just use mv, it will add a delete file added file revision to your git tree.
 * `git remote show origin` - shows you everything about the project you're working on: where it's pushing too, different branches, status of each branch locally, etc.